-Upon the successfully completion of the IPO there will be 2,663,161 preference shares that hold one Loyalty Warrant Entitlement per share, and 147,029 preference shares that hold one Loyalty Warrant Entitlement per two shares.
-The terms of the Entitlement provide that the holder can exercise the warrant to purchase one common share at the IPO price during years two through to year three following the IPO.
+Each convertible preference share converting to one common share upon the successful completion of the IPO, will have one Loyalty Warrant Entitlement attached.
+The terms of the Entitlement provide that the holder can exercise one warrant to purchase one common share at the IPO price during years two through to year three following the IPO.
 At exercise date, the shareholder must hold for each warrant to be exercised, one underlying common share to exercise the option The warrants are not transferable and apply to the number of shares that were subscribed for.
 In addition, the warrants do not apply to the convertible note holders.

-The Company will continue to maintain its 98.96% (98,762,080 shares) in its subsidiary Glucose Biosensor Systems (Greater China) Pty Ltd.
+The Company will continue to maintain its 98.96% (98,764,000 shares) in its subsidiary Glucose Biosensor Systems (Greater China) Pty Ltd.

-NOTE 11.
+NOTE 10.
 RELATED-PARTY TRANSACTIONS

-Sales to and purchases from related parties are made in arm's length transactions both at normal market prices and on normal commercial terms.
-The following transactions occurred with Life Science Glucose Biosensor Diagnostics Pty Ltd during the period July 1, 2020 to September 30, 2020 (FY2020: July 1, 2019 to September 30, 2019):
+The following transactions occurred with Life Science Glucose Biosensor Diagnostics Pty Ltd during the period July 1, 2018 to June 30, 2019:

-The Company incurred a total of \$nil (FY2020: \$105,181) towards the services in connection with development and regulatory approval pathway for the technology, including payments made or expenses incurred on behalf of the Company.
+The Company incurred a total of \$3,179,864 (2018: \$2,525,798) towards the services in connection with development and regulatory approval pathway for the technology.
+As disclosed in Note 6, there is a trade creditors liability of \$36,073 (2018: \$466,275) remaining on these transactions as at June 30, 2019.

-The Company incurred a total of \$nil (FY2020: \$150,661) towards overhead cost reimbursement which includes salaries, rents and other related overheads directly attributable to the company which are included in general and administration expenses.
+The Company incurred a total of \$1,213,313 (2018: \$1,820,883) towards overhead cost reimbursement which includes salaries, rents and other related overheads directly attributable to the company which are included in General & Administration Expenses.